-Note: Changing the username or password of a user while the user is logged in will force the user to log out.
+- 1. The Username of the Admin account cannot be modified. - 2.
+Changing the username or password of a user while the user is logged in will force the user to log out.
 The user must use the new username or password to log in.